PardoEdgar/Snail_Thermal_hypoxia/README.md

 This repository contains all data and code used in the study:

-**"Short-term oxygen deprivation during high and low temperature water immersion influences heart dynamics function of the invasive snail *Cornu aspersum*"**
+**"Short-term oxygen deprivation during high and low temperature water immersion influences heart function of the invasive snail *Cornu aspersum*"**

 ## Overview

-This repository has the content to quantify cardiac activity during short-term water immersion across different tempeeratures in the land snail *Cornu aspersum*.
+This repository has the content to quantify cardiac activity during short-term water immersion across different temperatures in the invasive snail *Cornu aspersum*.

-Our methodology uses optocardiography based on pixel intensity changes.
+Our methodology uses optocardiography and a computational workflow based on pixel intensity changes.

-Signal processing and heart rate variability (HRV) analyses are implemented in R to investigate.
+Signal processing and heart rate variability (HRV) analyses are perform with R.

 ## Author